-- 10.7.2 A third anti-doping rule violation will always result in a lifetime period of Ineligibility, except if the third violation fulfils the condition for elimination or reduction of the period of Ineligibility under Article 10.4 or 10.5, or involves a violation of Article 2.4.
-In these particular cases, the period of Ineligibility shall be from eight years to lifetime Ineligibility. - 10.7.3 An anti-doping rule violation for which an Athlete or other Person has established No Fault or Negligence shall not be considered a prior violation for purposes of this Article. - 10.7.4 Additional rules for certain potential multiple violations - 10.7.4.1 For purposes of imposing sanctions under Article 10.7, an antidoping rule violation will only be considered a second violation if the Anti-Doping Organisation can establish that the Athlete or other Person committed the second anti-doping rule violation after the Athlete or other Person received notice pursuant to Article 7, or after the Anti-Doping Organisation made reasonable efforts to give notice, of the first anti-doping rule violation.
-If the Anti-Doping Organisation cannot establish this, the violations shall be considered together as one single first violation, and the which of the basic sanctions (Articles 10.2, 10.3, 10.4 or 10.5) apply to the particular anti-doping rule violation.
-Second, if the basic sanction provides for a range of sanctions, the hearing panel/sporting administration body must determine the applicable sanction within that range according to the Athlete or other Person" s degree of Fault.
+10.7.2 A third anti-doping rule violation will always result in a lifetime period of Ineligibility, except if the third violation fulfils the condition for elimination or reduction of the period of Ineligibility under Article 10.4 or 10.5, or involves a violation of Article 2.4.
+In these particular cases, the period of Ineligibility shall be from eight years to lifetime Ineligibility.

+which of the basic sanctions (Articles 10.2, 10.3, 10.4 or 10.5) apply to the particular anti-doping rule violation.
+Second, if the basic sanction provides for a range of sanctions, the hearing panel/sporting administration body must determine the applicable sanction within that range according to the Athlete or other Person's degree of Fault.
 In a third step, the hearing panel/sporting administration body establishes whether there is a basis for elimination, suspension, or reduction of the sanction (Article 10.6).
 Finally, the hearing panel/sporting administration body decides on the commencement of the period of Ineligibility under Article 10.11.
 Several examples of how Article 10 is to be applied are in Appendix 2.

-sanction imposed shall be based on the violation that carries the more severe sanction.

-10.7.4.2 If, after the imposition of a sanction for a first anti-doping rule violation, an Anti-Doping Organisation discovers facts involving an anti-doping rule violation by the Athlete or other Person which occurred prior to notification regarding the first violation, then the sporting administration body, in consultation with ASADA, shall impose an additional sanction based on the sanction that could have been imposed if the two violations had been adjudicated at the same time.
-Results in all Competitions dating back to the earlier anti-doping rule violation will be Disqualified as provided in Article 10.8.

-10.7.5 Multiple Anti-Doping Rule Violations during ten-year period
+- 10.7.3 An anti-doping rule violation for which an Athlete or other Person has established No Fault or Negligence shall not be considered a prior violation for purposes of this Article. - 10.7.4 Additional rules for certain potential multiple violations - 10.7.4.1 For purposes of imposing sanctions under Article 10.7, an antidoping rule violation will only be considered a second violation if the Anti-Doping Organisation can establish that the Athlete or other Person committed the second anti-doping rule violation after the Athlete or other Person received notice pursuant to Article 7, or after the Anti-Doping Organisation made reasonable efforts to give notice, of the first anti-doping rule violation.
+If the Anti-Doping Organisation cannot establish this, the violations shall be considered together as one single first violation, and the sanction imposed shall be based on the violation that carries the more severe sanction. - 10.7.4.2 If, after the imposition of a sanction for a first anti-doping rule violation, an Anti-Doping Organisation discovers facts involving an anti-doping rule violation by the Athlete or other Person which occurred prior to notification regarding the first violation, then the sporting administration body, in consultation with SIA, shall impose an additional sanction based on the sanction that could have been imposed if the two violations had been adjudicated at the same time.
+Results in all Competitions dating back to the earlier anti-doping rule violation will be Disqualified as provided in Article 10.8. - 10.7.5 Multiple Anti-Doping Rule Violations during ten-year period